Understanding the properties and performance of materials in support of scientific, technological, and programmatic missions

 The Reaction Dynamics group employs static and dynamic high-pressure techniques to probe chemical changes in matter that occur at pressures that challenge the bonding energy of atoms.
 We tightly couple modeling and experimental efforts to understand chemical decomposition and synthesis that occur under extreme conditions.

-The NIF Optics and Materials group supports the the development of NIF optics through a focus on laser-matter interactions, including exploring the optical properties of materials as well as the development and propogation of damage due to high photon fluence.
+The NIF Optics & Target Materials group supports the the development of NIF optics through a focus on laser-matter interactions, including exploring the optical properties of materials as well as the development and propogation of damage due to high photon fluence.

-The Optical Materials and Target Science group supports the development and characterization of targets for advanced NIF experiments.
+The Laser Materials Interaction Science group supports the development and characterization of targets for advanced NIF experiments.